Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-epicc-active-payor-source.md

 - Built on `PWPAYORSOURCE`, filtered to include only active records (`PAYOR_SOURCE_END_DATE IS NULL`, `DOCREVNO = ' 0 '`).
 - Aggregates and pivots payor source types into binary flags for simplified reporting.
+- Resolves imported records using `PWEPICCINITIALCONTACT` to infer missing `PARENTDOCSERNO`.
 - Retains the latest `PARENTDOCSERNO` per client to anchor reporting interval.
 - Joins with `MANAGED_MEDICAID_PROVIDER` for descriptive metadata.